-Seaweed seems to play an important role in the (hopefuly not so far) sustainable future.
+Seaweed seems to play an important role in the (hopefully not so far) sustainable future.
 Different companies are trying to develop packaging products made of it.
-Seaweed has the potential to replace practically all plastic packaging.
+Seaweed has the potential to replace practically all plastic packagings.
 One of those companies is Noriware.
 They have developped a "plastic film" made 100% of organic materials.
-Have a look on their website to find out more.
+AS it is the case with Evoware, sometimes those packagings are even edible.

 A German based company "leaf republic" used to produce single use plates out of leaves which is a great environmentally friendly alternative to single use plastic.
 There are currently plates made of palm leaf, bamboo leaf, banana leaf, sugarcane, grass,..
 So next time you are planning a party or for your stand at the next food festival look for plates that are biodegradable.